cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 ### Cosmos SDK Integration

-Cosmos SDK provides a base `Network` struct so that it could serve as code example for client application developers and testing tool to be used in conjuction with `simd`.
+Cosmos SDK provides a base `Network` struct and a `NewNetwork` constructor that could serve as code example for client application developers and testing tool to be used in conjuction with `simd`.

 ```
 // NewNetwork returns the default application configuration.